kubernetes-sigs/kubebuilder-declarative-pattern/docs/addon/walkthrough/README.md

 * Generate code: `make generate`

-* You should now be able to `go run main.go` (or `make run`), though it will exit with an error from being unable to find the dashboard CRD.
+* You should now be able to `go run main.go` (or `make run`), though it will exit with an error from being unable to find the guestbook CRD.

 ### Adding a manifest